FairVision: Equitable Deep Learning for Eye Disease Screening via Fair Identity Scaling: Introduction

-The advancement of machine learning and artificial intelligence heavily relies on task-specific public datasets with applications across natural image classification, image captioning, and medical imaging processing~\cite{deng2009imagenet,krizhevsky2009learning,lin2014microsoft,krishna2017visual,antol2015vqa,johnson2017clevr,irvin2019chexpert,johnson2019mimic}.
-In recent years, the issue of fairness and equity with machine learning models has gained more and more attention from the machine learning and computer vision research community due to its profound importance to our society~\cite{kadambi2021achieving,parikh2019addressing,Mehrabi_CSUR_2021}.
-It undermines our societal values when machine learning models exhibit bias against certain demographic identity groups.
-However, publicly available datasets for fairness learning are limited both in terms of quantity and quality.
+\IEEEPARstart{A}{dvancements} in deep learning have heavily influenced a wide range of different applications ranging from natural image classification and image captioning to medical image processing.
+In recent years, the issue of fairness and equity within these deep learning models has gained increasing attention from both the machine learning and computer vision communities due to its profound importance to our society~\cite{kadambi2021achieving,parikh2019addressing,Mehrabi_CSUR_2021}.
+Fairness is especially important in AI for healthcare due to its direct impact on human health since biased models could aggravate existing disparities across various demographic subgroups.